 Dennis, an avid bicyclist, had been living with arthritis pain in his knees for years.
 He was able to manage that pain, thanks to Dr. Andrea Saterbak, who had been treating him for the past four years with cortisone shots and other noninvasive measures.
 “By 2013, I knew he was living his life around his knee pain,” she said.
 She suggested that it was time for his left knee to be replaced.

-Anita Limbach didn’t realize the extent of the degeneration of her knees until after her bilateral knee replacements were complete.
-A six-year battle with Rheumatoid Arthritis had left her nearly crippled and in severe pain.
+Anita didn’t realize the extent of the degeneration of her knees until after her bilateral knee replacements were complete.
+A six-year battle with rheumatoid arthritis had left her nearly crippled and in severe pain.
 The beginning of her journey back to the life she had once enjoyed started with a simple conversation with her neighbor.
 With encouragement from friends who had new knees, she sought the advice of Dr. Andrea Saterbak at St. Croix Orthopaedics.

 Dr. Saterbak’s thorough explanation of a minimally invasive technique provided all the encouragement Anita needed.
 “Dr. Saterbak was very patient and answered all of my questions,” she explained.
 “I was very impressed with her.”